-Total number of keys Recommended memory capacity Less than 20 million 64 GB, 32 GB, and 16 GB 20 million to 50 million 64 GB and 32 GB 50 million to 100 million 128 GB, 64 GB, and 32 GB More than 100 million 128 GB and 64 GBNote The memory capacity determines the CPU resources that are allocated to the instance when you create an instance.
-A higher memory capacity indicates higher performance of the instance.
+Total number of keys Recommended memory capacity Less than 20 million 64 GB, 32 GB, and 16 GB 20 million to 50 million 64 GB and 32 GB 50 million to 100 million 128 GB, 64 GB, and 32 GB More than 100 million 128 GB and 64 GBNote The memory capacity that you specify when you create an ApsaraDB for Redis instance determines the CPU resources that are allocated to the instance.
+Instances that have higher memory capacities provide higher performance.

 - Disk capacity

 Hybrid-storage instances store all data in disks, including the metadata generated for each key.
 The metadata occupies extra storage.
 Therefore, we recommend that you select a disk capacity that is 20% to 50% more than the required storage.